balena-io-modules/device-diagnostics/diagnostics.md

 command is simply a data collection tool without any filtering or logic built in.
 Checks are intended to be used by everyone, while typically command output is used by support/subject matter experts and power users.

-To run device diagnotics as part of balenaCloud, click the `Diagnotics` tab on the sidebar of the device page in the dashboard.
-Click `Run diagnostics` to start running the tests.
+To run device diagnotics through balenaCloud dashboard, head to the `Diagnotics` tab in the sidebar and click the `Run checks` button to start the tests.

 ![diagnostics](https://user-images.githubusercontent.com/22801822/154141814-6953717d-f90a-456b-ad51-474b14dcc5e9.png)